 Looking for where the most Instagrammable places in NYC are?
 Check out this list for the best New York City photo spots!

 Ahhh, New York City…aka “concrete jungle where dreams are made of” (one of the best NYC quotes).
-There’s just something magical about it, isn’t there?
+There’s just something magical about it, isn’t there (especially around the holidays)?
 It is also one of the most photogenic cities in the world.
 Wondering where the most Instagrammable places in NYC are?

 Well, here I am to the rescue.
 Here they are – the most Instagrammable places in NYC:

 The latter might be the tallest and arguably the most iconic in New York City, but I mean…you can’t see the Empire State Building from the top of the Empire State Building.
 Just sayin’.

 Seriously, though, can you argue with these views?
 Yeah, didn’t think so.
 Definitely one of the most Instagrammable places in NYC and a fun spot to visit for all ages (especially when visiting NYC with teens).

 2. The Brooklyn Bridge